-Microgreens are simply baby version of vegetables and herbs which are harvested at a very young age because they are found to be much more nutritional than the mature one we normally eat.
+Microgreens are baby version of vegetables and herbs which are harvested at a very young age because they are found to be much more nutritional than their matured version.

 Microgreens are actually like sprouts; you already know the benefits of sprouts.
 Don’t you?